US Open 2021: 'Very proud' – World number 115 Richard Bland surges to the top of US Open leaderboard at Torrey Pines

 Tournament favourite Jon Rahm (70) and former Masters winner Bubba Watson (67) moved to three under with 2010 Open champion Louis Oosthuizen (71) a stroke behind Bland and Henley at the summit on four under.

-“I’m very proud,” said Staffordshire professional Bland, who defeated Guido Migliozzi to claim the British Masters title last month at the Belfry.
+“I’m very proud,” said Staffordshire professional Bland, who defeated Guido Migliozzi in a play-off to claim the British Masters title last month at the Belfry.

 "To lead a major is always pretty special.
 I tied the lead in the Open in 2017 for a hole, so it’s nice to have it a bit longer than that.